joshgerdes/jekyll-uno/_drafts/hidden-tags-in-azure.md

 #### PowerShell

-Get-AzTag and Remove-AzTag, do not display the hidden tags, to add and remove the tags, you need to add them through 'Update-AzTag' and 'Replace' or 'Merge' to overwrite the tags, which needs the Resource targetted by Resource ID.
+Get-AzTag and Remove-AzTag, do not display the hidden tags, to add and remove the tags, you need to add them through 'Update-AzTag' and 'Replace' or 'Merge' to overwrite the tags, which requires the Resource targetted by Resource ID.

 A handy snippet to use to add/remove the Tags on individual or multiple resources is: